 Today, we know that positive reinforcement is the most effective way to reward our dogs, teach them new skills, and make them happy and more optimistic about the world in which they live and interact.

-After all, the well-being and serenity of a pet also have positive effects on pet owners, who can only benefit from knowing that their pet is cheerful, happy, healthy and satisfied.
+After all, a pet's well-being and serenity also positively affect pet owners, who can only benefit from knowing that their pet is cheerful, happy, healthy, and satisfied.

 What Does Our Dog Think?

-But have you ever thought about how your dog feels about the specific rewards you provide?
-Rewards can come in many forms.
-Various food options, presenting a toy, playing with your dog, verbal praise, touch or real-life experiences (such as access to another dog or water) can all be rewards.
+But have you ever considered how your dog feels about the specific rewards you provideRewards can come in many forms.
+Various food options, presenting a toy, playing with your dog, verbal praise, touch, or real-life experiences (such as access to another dog or water) can all be rewards.

-If, on the other hand, we talk about food or sweets, here too, the answer is: “It depends!”
-HOW is the food being presented?
+If, on the other hand, we talk about food or sweets, here, too, the answer is: “It depends!”
+How is the food being presented?
 Is it straight from your hand?
 Are you throwing it or getting your dog to scratch for it?
 What does your dog enjoy?
-Some love fis,h and others can’t stand it.
+Some love fis,h, and others can’t stand it.
 Some have allergies and might be put off by a protein source that might upset their tummy.

 The best way to reward your dog is to choose something they will enjoy, which will help strengthen your bond with them.